Table of Contents

 Modern Implications and Research Frontiers

-Today, tectonic processes continue to shape the climate system, but their effects are increasingly intertwined with anthropogenic climate change.
+Today, tectonic processes continue to shape the climate system, although their effects are increasingly intertwined with anthropogenic climate change.
+Scientists and policymakers must consider these natural forces alongside human impacts for comprehensive climate risk assessment and environmental management.

-• Tectonic influence on sea level rise: Local vertical land motion from plate tectonics can either exacerbate or mitigate global sea level rise.
-Coastal cities must factor in subsidence or uplift when planning adaptation strategies.
+- Tectonic influence on sea level rise: Local vertical land movements caused by tectonics can exacerbate or mitigate global sea level rise.
+Coastal planners increasingly incorporate data on subsidence or uplift to develop resilient infrastructure and adaptation strategies.

-• Carbon cycle feedbacks: Human-induced warming may accelerate mountain erosion and weathering, potentially providing a minor negative feedback on CO₂ levels—though not enough to offset emissions.
-Likewise, glacial retreat can unearth fresh rock, increasing weathering rates.
+- Carbon cycle feedbacks: Anthropogenic warming may accelerate mountain erosion and chemical weathering, potentially providing a minor negative feedback on atmospheric CO₂.
+Similarly, glacial retreat exposes fresh rock surfaces, enhancing weathering rates.
+Although these processes are too slow or limited to counteract current emissions, they represent important natural feedback mechanisms.

-Researchers are also using computer models that couple tectonic, climatic, and biological processes to simulate Earth's long-term evolution.
-These models help explain past events like Snowball Earth glaciations or the Permian-Triassic extinction, and they provide context for the unprecedented rate of modern change.
+Cutting-edge research increasingly employs integrated Earth system models that couple tectonic, climatic, and biological processes to simulate Earth’s long-term evolution.
+These models improve understanding of ancient events like Snowball Earth glaciations and the Permian-Triassic extinction, providing essential context for assessing the unprecedented pace of modern climate change.

 Conclusion